These days, more women are working toward their own financial independence than they ever did in the past.

 Your children, if you have any, have grown up and might even be starting families of their own.
 This is a good time to review your will, health and life insurance coverage, emergency funds, and what you plan to leave behind for future generations.

-Late 60s and Beyond
+The late 60s and Beyond

 The later stages of retirement are generally not as carefree as early retirement years since age-related issues make it difficult to do everything you’d like.